Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Methods

 \subsubsection{Finding the saddle points}

-We here introduce a procedure that allows finding the saddle points between each peak and its neighboring peaks.
-We first find the data points that are at the border between two clusters.
-A point $i$, belonging to cluster $c$, is assumed to be at the border between cluster $c$ and $c'$ if its closest point $j$ belonging to $c'$ is within a distance $r_{\hat{k}_{i}}$ and if $i$ is the closest point to $j$ among those belonging to $c$.
-The saddle point between a pair of clusters $c$ and $c'$ is defined as the point with the highest value of $g$ among those at the border between $c$ and $c'$.
-The value of the logarithm of the density of this point and its error are denoted by $-F_{cc'}$ and $\varepsilon_{F_{cc'}}$.
-The border points between the clusters are shown in black in FIG.~\ref{fig:Clusterexpl}C, while the saddle points are circled in blue.
+We here introduce a procedure that allows finding the saddle points {of the probability density function} between each peak and its neighboring {ones, which will be crucial for providing insights on the structure of the data.} We first find the data points that are at the border between two clusters following Heuristic~\ref{hr2}. \begin{HR1} \end{HR1}

+The saddle point {of the probability density function} between a pair of clusters $c$ and $c'$ is defined as the point with the highest value of $g$ among those at the border between $c$ and $c'$, see Figure~\ref{fig:heuristic}B for an illustrative example.
+The value of the logarithm of the density of this point and its error are denoted by $\log{\rho_{cc'}}$ and $\varepsilon_{cc'}$.
+The border points between the clusters reconstructed from the two dimensional example in Figure~\ref{fig:Clusterexpl} are shown in black in Panel~C, while the saddle points are circled in blue.
+The pseudocode implementing this heuristic is presented in Algorithm 2.